 He goes on to say: Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him (1 John 5:14-15).

-John witnesses how Jesus demonstrates this principle at Lazarus’ tomb, recorded in John 11:40-44.
-Jesus asks Martha, “Did I not say to you that if you would believe you would see the glory of God?” is a transcendent glory that has power over sin, sickness and death.
+John witnessed how Jesus demonstrates this principle at Lazarus’ tomb, recorded in John 11:40-44.
+Jesus asks Martha, “Did I not say to you that if you would believe you would see the glory of God?” is a transcendent glory that has power over sin, sickness, and death.
 It overcomes everything in the world and answers each human need.

 Jesus lifts up His eyes and prays, “Father, I thank You that You have heard Me.”
 Then, because His will is so oriented to the Father’s will, He commands it: “Lazarus, come forth!”
 It’s a shout from His innermost being that Lazarus hears and obeys.